gaearon/overreacted.io/src/pages/making-setinterval-declarative-with-react-hooks/index.md

 When we want to *only* run the effect on mount and cleanup on unmount, we can pass an empty `[]` array of dependencies.

 However, this is a common source of mistakes if you’re not very familiar with JavaScript closures.
 We’re going to make this mistake right now!
-(We’re also building a [lint rule](https://github.com/facebook/react/pull/14636) to surface these bugs early but it’s not quite ready yet.)
+(We’ve also built a [lint rule](https://www.npmjs.com/package/eslint-plugin-react-hooks) to surface these bugs early.)

 In the first attempt, our problem was that re-running the effects caused our timer to get cleared too early.
 We can try to fix it by never re-running them: